fakedata-haskell/fakedata/Development.md

 fakedata uses TH extensively to reduce code duplication.
 To understand the TH based code, you can read the plain haskell code equivalent.
 I have the module `Faker.Address` for easy understanding.
+For single value generation, see `Faker.Barcode` module.

 ## Debugging using the Ruby Program